Panhellenic Association

 The Grand Valley State University Panhellenic Association oversees and governs NPC sororities at GVSU.
 They work to promote cooperation, communication, and unity among the sororities, while also fostering a positive image of the sorority community both on and off campus.
 The Panhellenic Association also plans and coordinates formal sorority recruitment, establishes and enforces community standards and policies, and provides educational programs and resources for sorority members.
 Additionally, the Panhellenic Association may organize philanthropic events, social activities, and leadership opportunities for its members.

-On behalf of our 9 Panhellenic chapters, welcome to the Grand Valley Panhellenic Association.
-My name is Madison Johnson, and I am the 2024 Panhellenic President.
+On behalf of our 9 Panhellenic chapters, welcome to the Grand Valley Panhellenic Association!
+My name is Maicey Curtis, and I am the 2026 Panhellenic President.

-As you begin, or continue, your journey at Grand Valley, I encourage you to explore all of the amazing opportunities that GVSU has to offer.
-I am beyond excited about your interest in the National Panhellenic Conference (NPC) which consists of 26 total chapters.
-Grand Valley is so lucky to have nine of these sororities, offering a home to around 600 Panhellenic sisters.
-Each of our chapters offers a supportive, inspirational, and empowering environment that flourishes members' experiences here at GVSU.
-Our sisters are encouraged to strive to improve in academics, leadership, service, and sisterhood - offering a stronger, safer, and more inclusive environment and sisterhood that is GVSU Panhellenic.
+Grand Valley is so lucky to have nine of these sororities on our campus, offering a home to around 700 Panhellenic sisters.
+Each of our chapters offers a supportive, welcoming, and empowering environment that flourishes members' experiences here at GVSU.
+Our sisters are encouraged to improve and strive in academics, leadership, service, and sisterhood - prospering in a strong, safe, and inclusive environment and sisterhood that is GVSU Panhellenic.

-I have been given the privilege to lead this community alongside a remarkable group of Panhellenic women who are part of many of our chapters.
-Our hope is to continue to grow our community with women who embody our values, so we can continue to offer a community of inclusive, hardworking, driven, kind, and genuine women.
-I am beyond grateful for all this community has offered me in my time thus far, and I am beyond excited to foster this experience for the generations to come.
-I’m delighted to help you find your home away from home!
+I am extremely grateful and humbled to have been elected to lead this community alongside a remarkable group of Panhellenic women who are part of many of our chapters.
+Our goal is to continue to grow our community with women who embody our chapters’ values and fill our chapters with hardworking, driven, inclusive, and genuine women.
+I am forever in debt to Panhellenic for all it has offered me in my time thus far, and I am incredibly excited to foster this experience for the women to come.
+I’m honored to be here for you while you find your home away from home!

 Panhellenic Recruitment